Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Getting-started/Monitoring-and-Alerting.md

 [Service health](https://learn.microsoft.com/en-us/azure/service-health/overview) provides a personalized view of the health of the Azure services and regions you're using.
 Resource health provides information about the health of your individual cloud resources such as a specific virtual machine instance.

-Service and resource health events are written into the activity log.
-This means we can create a sub set of activity log alerts that can alert on health events.
-We create these alerts scoped to each subscription with four separate alerts for each of the four service health categories: Incident, Planned Maintenance, Security Advisories and Health Advisories.
+Service and resource health events are recorded in the activity log, allowing us to create a subset of activity log alerts that notify on health events.
+These alerts are scoped to each subscription and include four separate alerts for each of the service health categories: Incident, Planned Maintenance, Security Advisories, and Health Advisories.

-A resource health alert will be created for any resource that goes into an unavailable or degraded state which can be platform or user initiated.
-We will ignore if the state is unknown as this can lead to erroneous alerting.
+A resource health alert will be generated for any resource that enters an unavailable or degraded state, whether platform or user-initiated.
+We will disregard the unknown state to avoid erroneous alerting.

 ## ALZ Monitor Alert Processing Rules

 [Alert Processing Rules](https://learn.microsoft.com/en-us/azure/azure-monitor/alerts/alerts-processing-rules) enable the filtering of alerts and assign alerts to the appropriate action groups based on filter criteria.

-As this is currently a work in progress, for ALZ we will implement a single Action Group per subscription, and deploy a single Alert Processing Rule without filters to action alerts via the Action Group.
-This may be revised in the future.
+As this is currently a work in progress, for ALZ we will implement a single Action Group per subscription, and deploy a single Alert Processing Rule without filters to manage alerts via the Action Group.
+This approach may be revised in the future.

-As this is a work in progress, we still need to investigate appropriate filters for Alert Processing Rules for optimal alert processing.
+We still need to investigate appropriate filters for Alert Processing Rules for optimal alert processing.

 Available filters: